| |

 vaudevillian with partner Amos Jacobs (Later to be Danny

 Thomas), a stand-up comic, and matinee crooner.
-His
+His mother performed on the Shubert Circuit in vaudeville

 and his grandmother toured with Buffalo Bill’s Wild West